Bachelor of Science in Education, Middle Childhood Education

 - Know about and understand the goals, benefits and uses of assessment

-- Integrate their understanding of and relationships with children/adolesecents and families; their understanding of developmentally effective approaches to teaching and learning; and their knowledge of academic disciplines to design, implement and evaluate experiences that promote positive development and learning for all children and adolescents
+- Integrate your understanding of and relationships with children/adolesecents and families; your understanding of developmentally effective approaches to teaching and learning; and your knowledge of academic disciplines to design, implement and evaluate experiences that promote positive development and learning for all children and adolescents

-- Identify and conduct themselves as members of the middle childhood education teaching profession through a culminating yearlong placement within a local school district
+- Identify and conduct yourself as a member of the middle childhood education teaching profession through a culminating yearlong placement within a local school district

 Middle childhood education graduates may seek teaching positions in grades 4-9 at public and private schools.
 Since the state of Ohio has high standards for teacher preparation, graduates could potentially be hired as teachers anywhere in the United States.
 Many opportunities also exist within the community and public sector such as educational editor for curriculum creation and textbooks, educational consulting, instructional coordinator, volunteer coordinator or curriculum specialist.